ddella/Debian11-K8s/Ubuntu-22-04-Docker-K8s.md

 ```

 ### Containerd configuration (Master and Worker nodes)
-Prepare the configuration of `containerd` on both master and worker nodes.
-If you start `kubeadm ...` you will get the following error:
+Prepare the configuration of `containerd` on **both master and worker** nodes.
+If you start `kubeadm ...` without adjusting the configuration, you will get the following error:

 ```
 [preflight] Running pre-flight checks